ffMathy/testability-kata/README.md

 Instead, you should use composition (which by the way only makes you spend one extra line of code).
 This lets you make a test for `BaseService` separately, and then only focus on testing the things that are unique to the individual services on top of that.

 ### Example of inheritance
+Here we have the `BaseMethod` defined on `Bar` for quick code-reuse.
+For each test we would now have to fake out and configure `BaseMethod` for all of our tests.

 ```public class Foo: Bar {
   public void MainMethod() {
     base.BaseMethod();